Domatix/odm/README.md

 # Odoo development manager
-pure bash docker-compose frontend for managing odoo development instances
+pure bash docker-compose frontend for managing Odoo development instances

 ## preface
-- this will install an executable in `/usr/bin/` called `cnt`; before installing check that it doesn't conflict with your system configuration. regarding docker a `domatix/odoo:base` image will be installed; you alse need to check that this does not conflict with your current system configuration.
+- this will install an executable in `/usr/bin/` called `cnt`; before installing check that it doesn't conflict with your system configuration. regarding docker, a `domatix/odoo:base` image will be installed; you also need to check that this does not conflict with your current system configuration.

-- this document explains the basic installation and update steps. if you want to know the ins and outs for this program, check the dev documentation @ the [wiki](https://gitlab.domatix.com/catalin/odoo-dev/wikis/home)
+- this document explains the basic installation and update steps. if you want to know the ins and outs for this program, check the dev documentation @ the [wiki](https://github.com/Domatix/odm/wiki)

 ## install